Cody-W-Tucker/Research/Definitions/CRMN.md

 #### Positive Outcomes

 - **Enhanced Cognitive Abilities**: CRMN can improve cognitive functions by enhancing metacognition, allowing individuals to better distinguish between internal mental states and external reality.
-- **Efficient Learning**: By understanding how the brain reduces dimensionality in learning, CRMN can inform more efficient [[machine learning]] algorithms that require fewer training samples.
+- **Efficient Learning**: By understanding how the brain reduces dimensionality in learning, CRMN can inform more efficient [[Machine Learning]] algorithms that require fewer training samples.
 - **Neurological Insights**: Provides insights into neural mechanisms, potentially aiding in the diagnosis and treatment of cognitive disorders.

 #### Negative Outcomes